dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 # Send Email from a *Static* HTML Form using Google Apps Mail!

-An Step-by-Step Example of using an HTML to send an Email without a Backend Server using a Google Script - No PHP, Python, Ruby, Java, Node.js etc.
+A ***Step-by-Step Example*** of using an **HTML Form** to send a "Contact Us" Message via Email without a Backend Server using a Google Script - No PHP, Python, Ruby, Java, Node.js etc.

 ## Why?